Cloudy261/ArduinoJoystick/README.md

  Depending on your Joystick, you might need a pulldown Resistor on your Arduino D2 Pin.

  # Example
+ In your Arduino IDE, paste the following code (alternatively you can open the included example):
  ```cpp

  #include "JoyStick.h"